tuirgin/blog/content/post/20180814-Danez_Smith_on_individuality.md

 draft = false
 +++

 This does not hit close to home.
-It&rsquo;s dead-on, right to the face.
+It&rsquo;s dead-on, right to the face.<!--more-->

 > Smith confirms the “value of community for the marginalised” before
 > letting slip: “You don’t have the luxury of being an individual.”
 That seems a